L-ENA/BERT-Master/README.md

 # BERT-Master
-Code for finetuning BERT

-Fine-tuning of any BERT model for PICO sentence classification.
-Classifies PICOS, and aslo aim, methods, results and conclusions plust assignment of multiple tags per sentence.
+Code for finetuning BERT models for PICO sentence classification.
+Returns probabilities for PICOS, and also aim, methods, results and conclusions for each sentence in an abstract.